 However, get ready, because about the third month of blogging, assuming you are posting several posts per month, that’s when the rough patches show up.

-Below are some of the issues you are likely to encounter and a suggestion or two to overcome them:
+Below are some of the issues you are likely to encounter with your content marketing program and a suggestion or two on ways to overcome them:

 What to write about?
 This is the biggie.
 You can run out of topics pretty quickly.
 Here’s what I do.
 Let’s say my client is a manufacturer of floor care equipment.
 How much can you say about cleaning floors after a couple of months?
 Actually, there’s plenty.
 You just have to keep doing research on everything about floors, floor care, and floor machines.
 This will get your mind going, doors will open, and new ideas that have value to your visitors will come rushing in.

 Is it still content?
 What often happens when the content marketing program is being handled in-house is that the content takes a left turn and starts becoming advertising.
 Sometimes people try to write things that cover up the fact that the content is really an ad – assuming that the visitor won’t notice – but here’s the rub.
 The visitor will notice, and as soon as they start thinking the blog is really a disguised advertising forum, you’ve lost them.
 Remember the goal of content marketing is to educate and develop trust and loyalty.
 Once that happens, the results are leads and sales.

 Is anybody sharing?
 We use ZOHO to get the message out for some of our clients.
 With Hootsuite, you can schedule a number of posts, links, and related items to go out on a schedule throughout the week, month, or year.
 But here’s what’s really neat.

 The system tells you if someone shared the post on their own social media pages, if they “liked” it on Facebook or LinkedIn, or if they commented on it directly or on some other site.